swiftlang/swift-evolution/proposals/0417-task-executor-preference.md

 func caller() async {
   // on shared global pool...
-  // let's make sure to run slowSlow on a dedicated IO thread: await withTaskExecutor(DedicatedIOExecutor.shared) { // sample executor
+  // let's make sure to run slowSlow on a dedicated IO thread: await withTaskExecutorPreference(DedicatedIOExecutor.shared) { // sample executor
     await slowSlow() // will not hop to global pool, but stay on our IOExecutor }
 }